 Every child is proffered dire warnings by their parents and holds forever in their mind the urban myth of a tooth dissolving in a glass of coke overnight, so I can believe that drinking it could soften the enamel- it sounds plausible.
 So what happens if I don’t brush for half an hour?
 Should I put my aligners back in and effectively create the glass/tooth circumstances within my aligners?
 Should I keep the aligners out for half an hour after every drink?
 Should I just.
 Gulp.
 Give it up?

 So, what to do?
-I think, on balance, my crohns disease in mind, I’m just going to have to bite the bullet and go cold turkey, or at the VERY least limit my consumption to meal times.
+I think, on balance, my Crohns disease in mind, I’m just going to have to bite the bullet and go cold turkey, or at the VERY least limit my consumption to meal times.
 Having recently given up coffee the lack of caffeine is going to be a serious problem, but I’ll ease myself in with a gentle weaning program and let you know how I go…

 If anybody has any alternative suggestions that might allow me to keep drinking the bad stuff please let me know…I don’t have much fun left!